What are you looking for?

 Improving access to Climate Finance

-International climate finance is essential for achieving the goals of the Paris Agreement and successfully dealing with climate change impacts.
-However, accessing climate finance remains a challenge for many developing countries.
+International climate finance is essential for achieving the goals of the Paris Agreement and addressing the impacts of climate change.
+Yet, for many developing countries, including small-island developing states, and countries most vulnerable to climate impacts, accessing climate finance remains a significant challenge.

 Topics

-International climate finance is channeled through various sources, instruments, and mechanisms.
-Multilateral climate funds play a crucial role in supporting countries to reduce greenhouse gas emissions, adapt to a changing climate, and build resilient, sustainable economies.
-However, processes to access funding from these funds differ very much and are complex.
-Each fund has a unique focus, governance structure, and set of access requirements.
+International climate finance is channeled through a range of sources, instruments, and mechanisms.
+Multilateral climate funds play a key role in supporting countries to reduce greenhouse gas emissions, adapt to climate change, and build resilient, sustainable economies.
+However, accessing these funds can be complex, as each has its own mandate, governance structure, funding windows, and access requirements.

-To be able to receive climate finance, countries and institutions require the capacities to access, manage, and effectively use climate finance.
-Some climate funds have dedicated programs to support developing countries in building their capacities to access and implement climate finance.
-Public as well as private institutions receive support to strengthen their institutional capacities, governance mechanisms, and planning and programming frameworks towards a transformational long-term climate action agenda.
+To access and effectively use climate finance, countries and institutions require strong capacities, including project development, financial management, and institutional coordination.
+Some climate funds therefore offer dedicated programmes to support developing countries in building their capacities to access and implement climate finance.
+Public as well as private institutions receive support to strengthen institutional capacities, governance mechanisms, and planning and programming frameworks, contributing to long-term climate action.